ukwa/ukwa-gsheets-utils/README.md

 # Ideas

+* Via Memento API:
     * Add custom functions to support TNA and Parliamentary archives TimeGates?
     * Add custom function to talk to the Memento Aggregator?
 Needs to return archival URL rather than just the status?
     * Add functions to return first/last memento datestamps?
     * Add functions to return counts? e.g. number of copies, or number of URLs starting like X?
     * Add functions return the archived URL?
     * Add button to replace URLs with archived URLs?
     * Add button to colour cells holding URLs based on archival status of URL?
 (Could also be applied to [Google Docs](https://developers.google.com/apps-script/guides/docs)? [e.g. get all links](https://stackoverflow.com/questions/18727341/get-all-links-in-a-document))
+* Via suitably-exposed W3ACT data:
+    * Add a custom function to take a URL and report if there is a record in W3ACT that covers it? (and link to it?)
+Has it cleared the criteria for NPLD?